AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ### Certificate Renewal

-Renewal of the TLS Certificate SHOULD be attempted no sooner than 50% of the certificates expiry time or before the 'Not Before' date on the certificate.
+Renewal of the TLS Certificate SHOULD be attempted no sooner than 50% of the certificate's expiry time or before the 'Not Before' date on the certificate.
 It is RECOMMENDED that certificate renewal is performed after 80% of the expiry time.
-If the EST Clients TLS Certificate is no longer valid then [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow should be followed.
+If the EST Client's TLS Certificate is no longer valid then the [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow should be followed.

 The EST Client SHOULD generate a new CSR matching the TLS certificate it is being used to replace.
 The EST Client SHOULD make a HTTPS request containing the CSR to the `/simplereenroll` endpoint of the EST Server.
 The EST Client MUST include the TLS Certificate being renewed during the TLS handshake with the EST Server.

-If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.
+If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client SHOULD use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.
 The EST Client MUST remove any previously issued TLS Certificates and key pairs.

 If the EST Server returns any other HTTP response, the request has been unsuccessful.
 The EST Client SHOULD re-submit the request to an alternative EST Server if present.
 Otherwise the EST Client SHOULD carry on using the existing TLS Certificate if still valid and re-attempt renewal after half of the remaining period of validity has elapsed.

 ### Root Certificate Authority Renewal

-Renewal of the Root CA SHOULD be attempted no sooner than 50% of the certificates expiry time or before the 'Not Before' date on the certificate.
+Renewal of the Root CA SHOULD be attempted no sooner than 50% of the certificate's expiry time or before the 'Not Before' date on the certificate.
 It is RECOMMENDED that certificate renewal is performed after 80% of the expiry time.
-To renew the Root CA and the EST Clients TLS Certificate follow the [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow, using the existing TLS Certificate for authentication if still valid.
+To renew the Root CA and the EST Client's TLS Certificate follow the [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow, using the existing TLS Certificate for authentication if still valid.
 If the returned Root Certificate Authority by the EST Server is the same as the existing Root Certificate Authority, the EST Client SHOULD re-attempt renewal of the Root Certificate Authority after half of the remaining period of validity has elapsed.

 ### Expired Manufacturer Issued TLS Client Certificate